 Local waiters, drivers, and other service personnel expect to be tipped.
 Ten to fifteen percent is standard.
 Restaurants and hotels add a 10% service fee to bills in which case no further tip is required.
 It is customary to tip guides and porters on treks and climbs.
 Elsewhere it is not customary to tip, but gratuities are always appreciated.

 A deposit of $20,000 per person secures your reservation.
 Final payment is due 120 days prior to the start of your program.
-Final payments may be made via check or wire transfer only.
+Payments may be made via check or wire transfer only.
 Trips departing within 120 days must be paid in full at the time of reservation.

 We will send a payment reminder approximately three weeks before your payment is due.
 If your final payment is not received within 120 days of the program your reservation will be cancelled and all fees forfeited.